Installation

 > [sudo] npm install -g purgetss

-You only need to execute purgetss once within your project to automatically generate the required files and folders.
+Run purgetss once in your project to generate the required files and folders.

-Subsequently, whenever you build your application, PurgeTSS will parse all your XML files and generate a clean app.tss file containing only the classes used in your project.
+After that, every build parses your XML files and writes a clean app.tss with only the classes used in your project.

-When you run purgetss for the first time in your project, it will perform the following tasks:
+When you run purgetss for the first time in your project, it does the following:

-PurgeTSS adds a task in alloy.jmk to auto-run purgetss every time you compile your app.
+PurgeTSS adds a task in alloy.jmk to run purgetss every time you compile your app.
 This is especially useful when using liveview.

 purgetss